mholla/growth/README.md

 # growth

 This repo contains the growth codes (Abaqus UMAT subroutines) described in the [Hitchhiker's Guide to Abaqus](https://zenodo.org/record/1243270).
+If you find these helpful, please include the Hitchhiker's Guide in your attributions.

 Simple, geometrically-relevant input files are included for each UMAT, such that the pairs listed in the table below should run together.

 | Input files                               | UMAT files           |
 |-------------------------------------------|----------------------|